lilyosah/tech-knowledgebase/Accessibility/Independent Study Plan.md

 - Is is the framework's responsibility
 	- Maybe look at different frameworks
 		- JS and UI/UX (Bootstrap)
+			- React relies on basic HTMM stuff for accessibility
 	- Dynamic webpage and accessibility
 - Semantic web
 	- Might be current work in this